If you have an assured tenancy, your landlord has to follow a number of steps before they can evict you.

 - your landlord will send you a 'notice of proceedings'

-- you will be sent a summons telling you when your case will be heard in court
+- you will be sent a letter telling you when your case will be heard in the First-tier Tribunal for Scotland Housing and Property Chamber (the Tribunal)

-- your case will be heard in court
+- your case will be heard by the Tribunal

-- if the sheriff agrees to your landlord's request to evict you, sheriff officers will be sent to the home to remove you
+- if the Tribunal agrees to your landlord's request to evict you and you still don't move out, sheriff officers will be sent to the property to remove you

 Notice to quit